-On January 17, 2022, we entered into a stock purchase agreement with Africanus Inc., an affiliate of our CEO for the sale of up to 7,560,759 Series F Non-Convertible Perpetual Preferred Shares, par value \$0.01, in exchange for (i) the assumption by Africanus Inc. of an amount of \$48.0 million of shipbuilding costs for vessels M/T Eco Oceano CA (Hull No. 871), M/T Julius Caesar (Hull No. 3213) and M/T Legio X Equestris (Hull No. 3214), and (ii) settlement of our remaining payment obligations relating to the acquisition in September 8, 2021 of an additional 65% ownership interest in the newbuilding contracts for its two VLCCs, in an amount of up to \$27.6 million.
+On January 17, 2022, we entered into a stock purchase agreement with Africanus Inc., an affiliate of our CEO for the sale of up to 7,560,759 Series F Non-Convertible Perpetual Preferred Shares, par value \$0.01, in exchange for (i) the assumption by Africanus Inc. of an amount of \$48.0 million of shipbuilding costs for vessels M/T Eco Oceano CA, M/T Julius Caesar and M/T Legio X Equestris, and (ii) settlement of our remaining payment obligations relating to the acquisition in September 8, 2021 of an additional 65% ownership interest in the newbuilding contracts for its two VLCCs, in an amount of up to \$27.6 million.
 A total of 7,200,000 Series F Preferred Shares were issued.
 On July 8, 2022, we redeemed 865,558 of our Series F Preferred Shares for an aggregate amount of approximately \$10.4 million, payable in cash.
-On December 30, 2022, we redeemed 483,694 of our Series F Preferred Shares for an aggregate amount of approximately \$1.2.0 million, payable in cash.
-On March 6,2023, we redeemed 1,016,667 of our Series F Preferred Shares for an aggregate amount of approximately \$12.2 million, payable in cash.
-Following completion of the redemptions, as of the date hereof, 3,834,082 of the Company's Series F Preferred Shares remain issued and outstanding.
-In December 2022, 100% of Africanus Inc shares were transferred to Three Sororibus Trust of Cyprus, which is an irrevocable trust established for the benefit of certain family members of Mr. Pistiolis.
+On December 30, 2022, we redeemed 483,694 of our Series F Preferred Shares for an aggregate amount of approximately \$5.8 million, payable in cash.
+On January 13, 2023, we redeemed 1,000,000 of our Series F Preferred Shares for an aggregate amount of approximately \$12.0 million, payable in cash.
+On March 6, 2023, we redeemed 1,016,667 of our Series F Preferred Shares for an aggregate amount of approximately \$1.2 million, payable in cash.
+On February 6, 2024, we fully redeemed all of our outstanding 3,659,627 Series F Preferred Shares for an aggregate amount of approximately \$4.9 million, payable in cash.
+Following completion of the redemptions, as of the date hereof, we have no Series F Preferred Shares outstanding.
+In December 2022, 100% of Africanus Inc shares were transferred to 3 Sororibus Trust, which is an irrevocable trust established for the benefit of certain family members of Mr. Pistiolis.